Saptha-me/Bindu/README.md

 <br/>

-# The Saptha.me Connection [In Progress]
+# The NightSky Connection [In Progress]

-Saptha.me is the layer that makes swarms of agents.
+NightSky is the layer that makes swarms of agents.

 In this swarm, each Bindu is a dot - annotating agents with the shared language of A2A, AP2, and X402.

-Agents can be hosted anywhere — on laptops, clouds, or clusters — yet speak the same protocol, trust each other by design, and work together as a single, distributed mind.
+Agents can be hosted anywhere on laptops, clouds, or clusters — yet speak the same protocol, trust each other by design, and work together as a single, distributed mind.

 **A Goal Without a Plan Is Just a Wish**.
-So Saptha.me takes care <b>Research, Plan and Implement</b>.

-Saptha.me gives them the seven layers of connection — mind, memory, trust, task, identity, value, and flow — that’s why it’s called Saptha.me.
-(Saptha, meaning “seven”; me, the self-aware network.)

 <br/>